zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 <a name="essentials-control-options"></a>
 ### Options

-There are three types of options in the `Essentials` control: the default, the custom, and the non-resource options.
+There are four options in the `Essentials` control: the default, the custom, the non-resource, and the responsive options.
 They all allow an extension to control the behavior of the `Essentials` control by using initialization options and provided feature functions.
 They are all used in approximately the same way, although the instructions for use differ slightly by the type of option that is being developed.

 To use the appropriate `Essentials` control, the extension can include it in an HTML template by using a `pcControl` binding.
 The extension should also import the module to use the `Essentials` control.
 Then, the developer should set up the `Settings` interface in the extension to persist the `expanded` property that contains the state of the control, and include a `Decorator` object in the code to set the `TemplateBlade` and provide access to the blade settings.